CartoDB/Windshaft-cartodb/docs/anonymous_maps.md

 ### Retrieve resources from the layergroup

+There are several resources for retrieving layergoup details, such as accessing Mapnik tiles, individual layers, accessing defined Attributes, and blending and layer selection.

-#### Mapnik tiles can be accessed using
+#### Mapnik tiles

-These tiles will get just the mapnik layers.
-To get individual layers see next section.
+These tiles will access just the mapnik layers.
+To get individual layers, see the following section.

 ```bash
 https://documentation.cartodb.com/api/v1/map/c01a54877c62831bb51720263f91fb33:0/{z}/{x}/{y}.png